jpeeler/kubernetes/docs/proposals/all-in-one-volume.md

     specifying paths for each item, so that I can have full control over the contents of that volume.

+### Populating a single volume without pathing

 A user should be able to map any combination of resources mentioned above into a single directory.
 There are plenty of examples of software that needs to be configured both with config files and secret data.
 The combination of having that data not only accessible, but in the same location provides for an easier user experience.

+### Populating a single volume with pathing

-In some cases, it may be easier to further define the path within the volume for specific resources.
-Hence the same options that are available for specifying the location within a volume for each resource is also available with the new single volume.
+Currently it is possible to define the path within a volume for specific resources.
+Therefore the same is true for each resource contained within the new single volume.

 ## Current State Overview

-The only way of utilizing secrets, configmaps, and downward API currently is to access the data using separate pathing as shown in the volumeMounts section
+The only way of utilizing secrets, configmaps, and downward API currently is to access the data using separate mount paths as shown in the volumeMounts section below:
-below:

 ```yaml
 apiVersion: v1